Module Thread

 returns the set of previously blocked signals for the thread.

-wait_signal : ``int list``
+valwait_signal : ``int list``->int

-suspends the execution of the calling thread until
+wait_signal sigs suspends the execution of the calling thread until

 then returns the number of the signal received.
 Signal handlers attached

-will not be invoked.
-The signals sigs
+to the signals in sigs will not be invoked.
+The signals sigs are

-expected to be blocked before calling wait_signal
+expected to be blocked before calling wait_signal.

 Uncaught exceptions

-will print the thread's id,
+Thread.default_uncaught_exception_handler will print the thread's id,

 exception and backtrace (if available).

-as the handler
+Thread.set_uncaught_exception_handler fn registers fn as the handler

 for uncaught exceptions.